SillyTavern/SillyTavern-Docs/Usage/API Connections/novelai.md

 #### What not to do

 Most of the existing character card formats are a poor fit for NovelAI.
 They'll give you some results, even some good ones, but they have a lot of problems.
-W++ is one of the biggest offenders, where it doesn't resemble anything that NovelAI's models were trained on, and its constant use of brackets/braces/quotes eat up a ton of tokens, bloating the size of the cards with no real benefit.
+W++ is one of the biggest offenders, where it doesn't resemble anything that NovelAI's models were trained on, and its constant use of brackets/braces/quotes eats up a ton of tokens, bloating the size of the cards with no real benefit.

 Of the existing formats that aren't baked into NovelAI, AliChat is the one most likely to work, as it relies on using example messages to get across both information about the character and their voice at the same time, in the format of the type of message that you want the AI to output.